Talking therapies explained

 There are also self-help books and computer courses based on CBT to help you overcome common problems like depression.

-There are different types of psychotherapy, but they all aim to help you understand more about yourself, improve your relationships and get more out of life.
-Psychotherapy can be especially useful for people with long-term or recurring problems to find the cause of their difficulties.
+There are different types of psychodynamic psychotherapy, but they all aim to help you understand more about yourself, improve your relationships and get more out of life.
+Psychodynamic psychotherapy can be especially useful for people with long-term or recurring problems to find the cause of their difficulties.

-There's some evidence that psychotherapy can help depression and some eating disorders.
+There's some evidence that psychodynamic psychotherapy can help depression and some eating disorders.

-NHS psychotherapists normally work in a hospital or clinic, where you'll see them as an outpatient.
-Private psychotherapists often work from home.
+NHS psychodynamic psychotherapists normally work in a hospital or clinic, where you'll see them as an outpatient.
+Private psychodynamic psychotherapists often work from home.

 In family therapy, a therapist (or pair of therapists) works with the whole family.
 The therapist explores their views and relationships to understand the problems the family is having.
 It helps family members communicate better with each other.